2008 Market Rasen earthquake

-Duration

 The duration of the earthquake was confirmed as roughly 10 seconds.

 Spread of effect

 The tremors were felt across a wide area of England and Wales, from Hampshire in the south to Newcastle upon Tyne in the north, and as far west as Bangor, Northern Ireland.
 They were also reported in the Netherlands, Belgium, and the far north of France.
-Structural damage was recorded in some areas, including one case where a chimney collapsed and injured a person in Wombwell, Barnsley, South Yorkshire.
+Structural damage was recorded in some areas, including one case where a chimney collapsed and injured a person in Wombwell, South Yorkshire.